Our next unit focuses on the thirteen original colonies of North America.

 A.4.5: Students will explain the importance of the Triangular Trade.

 A.4.6: Students will be able to describe the role of slavery in the colonies.

 G.1.5: Students will be identify and locate the thirteen colonies on a map of North America.

 E.1.1: Students will explain how trade promoted growth in the thirteen colonies.

 E.1.2: Students will know what a market economy is and be able to give examples of how it was used in the thirteen colonies.

-C.1.3: Students will be able to explain the term origin of rights.
+E.2.1: Students will be able to explain the positive and negative effects of voluntary trade.

 As you can see, this is a very big unit with lots of information.
 The students will be completing a variety of activities to demonstrate their understanding of these concepts.